jaymhorsh/currency-converter/README.md

 - Docker

 ## How to run the project
-This project can be ran locally and can also be ran on docker.
+This project can be run locally and can also be run on docker.

 ## Local
 The following steps should be followed after installing the prerequisite to run the project locally: